 Ultimate Europe Trip Overview

-The summer after I graduated college, I took the Ultimate Europe trip with EF Ultimate Break (previously called EF College Break) that lasted 35 days.
+The summer after I graduated college, I took the Ultimate Europe trip with EF Ultimate Break (previously called EF College Break) and it lasted 35 days.
 This was in every way the trip of a lifetime.
 You can see the route we took in the map below.

 I’d like to give you an overview of how EF works and the pros and cons of using them for your vacation, so you know whether this company is right for you.